Open/Novice Trial Information

 One point for third place

-18.02 A Novice dog is one that has a total of three (3) Open points or less and none of the points are first place points.
-An Open dog is one that has four (4) or more points.
+Effective June 2019 - 18.02 A Novice dog is one that has a total of six (6) Open points or less.
+An Open dog is one that has seven (7) or more Open points.

-18.03 Entrants are responsible for assuring their Novice dog has three (3) points or less.
+18.03 Entrants are responsible for assuring their Novice dog has six (6) Open points or less.

 18.04 An Open and Novice dog shall not be drawn against each other.